Kunleweb/Note/README.md

 <!-- ACTIONS POINTS -->
-- I want to create a pop up script when the add note is clicked such that it brings up a pop up script and user can input text.

-- Now I want the save to save to db and show a an alert script that says saved and hen is display in all notes
+- Now we need to show the notes that has been stored in db and list it in all notes